ktbs/ktbs/doc/source/tutorials/install.rst

   sudo apt-get install libapache2-mod-wsgi

 You also need to write a dedicated WSGI script that Apache will be able to call (this is nothing but a Python script, declaring a function called ``application`` complying with the WSGI interface).
 An example of such a script is provided in the kTBS source tree at ``examples/wsgi/application.wsgi``.
 It is also available `online <https://raw.github.com/ktbs/ktbs/develop/examples/wsgi/application.wsgi>`_.
-At the top of the file are a few constants that you have to adapt to your own configuration.
+You must copy it together with its companion file `application.wsgi.conf <https://raw.github.com/ktbs/ktbs/develop/examples/wsgi/application.wsgi.conf>`_ which you need to adapt to your own configuration.

 Then, you need to change the apache configuration file; this would typically be ``/etc/apache2/sites-available/default`` or ``/etc/apache2/sites-available/default-ssl``.
 Those changes are twofold.